QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 <blockquote class="spoiler">
-The 1st one since we have String-Color and the 4th one since get take a key and the key have the type String since we are associating for each username a color.
+The 1st one since we have String-Color and the 4th one since <code>get</code> method take a key and the key have the type String since we are associating for each username a color.
 </blockquote>